wp-plugins/bbpress-new-topics/readme.txt

 1. All new topics and topics with unread replies have the 'New' label prepended before the title.

 == Change Log ==

+= 2015-08-18 v1.0.1 =
+* Small update to code
+* Added participants to user array
+* Added new tag to before forum title
+* Fixed issue with removing new tag from read topics
+* Updated version and stable tag

 = 2014-02-18 v1.0.0 =
 Initial Public Release